matteoserva/GraphLLM/examples/README.md

 It is allowed to open webpages and execute python code.
 Only files in /tmp are accessible.

+> [!NOTE]
+> This has been tested with Qwen2.5 32b and the llama_cpp backend.
+Llama 70b should work.
+Smaller models might not be smart enough to perform correctly

 **find, download and summarize an article**

 `python3 exec.py graphs/agent_reflexion.txt "give me a summary of the article on the home page of hacker news that is most likely related to language models."`